60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 - Best Books and Series for 10 Year Olds

-Get the Reading Tracker Printable In the Resource Library~
+Get the FREE Reading Tracker Printable

-Now that you have your challenges set, track your progress with the free reading challenge tracker printable!
 Gain access to the resource library below to download your tracker!

 Adults or kids can use the reading tracker.
 And families can also combine their book reading on the tracker.
 Don’t forget to celebrate when you reach your goal!